au-ta/au-ta.github.io/README.md

 ## Slideshow

-Slideshow has been enabled by on the following sections in the home page:
+Slideshow has been enabled by on the following sections in the `home` page:

 - About
 - Chapters
 - Events

+and on the following sections in the `events` page:

+- Adelaide
+- Brisbane
+- Hobart
+- Melbourne
+- Sydney

-New images can be uploaded or existing images can be deleted by visiting the `images/home/` folder and choosing the appropriate sub-folder `about/` or `events/` or `chapters/`.
-Any changes made to these images folder should be saved and a minute or two be allowed to reflect the changes on the site.
+New images can be uploaded or existing images can be deleted by visiting the `images/slideshow/` folder and choosing the appropriate sub-folder `home/` or `events/`.
+Any changes made to these images folder should be saved and a minute or two be allowed to reflect the changes to the site.
 The slideshow will automatically include or exclude the affected image.

-The separate `Events` page is meant to embed images inline and please refer to the markdown editing link on how to include inline images.
+To embed images inline on any of the markdown pages, please refer to the markdown editing link on how to include inline images.

 ## To be addressed

-[] Support social media embedding links and simplify their embed operation
+[ ] Support social media embedding links and simplify their embed operation

-[] Bi-lingual support
+[ ] Bi-lingual support

-To get started visit the [markdown editor page with preview](https://kramdown.herokuapp.com/).
+To get started, visit the [markdown editor page with preview](https://kramdown.herokuapp.com/).